CSC207-UofT/course-project-group-010/phase1/Progress Report.md

   filtering pages by year (possibly) for phase 2.
 - Junhyuk: Designed updated CourseManager in accordance with Command's interaction with User input.
 Implemented tests for CourseManager and Builder classes.
-- Wilson: Work on rating functions for phrase 2 submission.
+- Wilson: Helped design and implemented Rating system.
+Wrote various tests for existing classes and performed refactors to reduce code smells.
+Continue working on implementing alternative rating algorithms.

 ## Things we must work on in the future